 -Our Waze and Google Maps had a bit of trouble finding the place, and despite the signs we took one wrong turn.
 The actual address is: 1250 Rue Principale, Saint-Zotique, QC, J0P 1Z0

 It should be correct in the map below.
-It was about a 25 minute drive from Pointe-Claire and is just a minute or two off Highway 20.
+It was about a 30 minute drive from Pointe-Claire.

 ***DISCLAIMER!
 I don’t generally enjoy crowds, and don’t photograph other people, so my very serene, free-of-any-people photos in the gallery below are probably not what you’ll find when you come.
 I took the pictures on a weekday morning around 9:30am, and by noon it was a busier, (though in no way packed).